 Peel and roughly chop the onion, carrot, celery and garlic.
-Add the vegetables to the casserole pan and cook until soft and well coloured.
+Add the vegetables and thyme sprigs to the casserole pan and cook until soft and well coloured.

 Add in the tomato paste and cook for one minute.
 Then add the wine and reduce by half.
 Once reduced, add the tomatoes and stir to break them up.

 Add the lamb into the pan, cover with chicken stock and bring to the boil.
 Place a lid on the casserole pan and cook in the oven until tender and flaking away from the bone.
 This will take around 4-5 hours.

 When the lamb is ready, remove the casserole pan from the oven and allow to cool.
 Take the lamb out of the casserole dish and strain the liquid into a saucepan.
 Whack the saucepan onto the heat and reduce until thick.